 In this chapter, we will go through some basic call flows.
 If you haven't read our first chapter, yet, no problem!
-However, you should feel comfortable creating your own processes and you should know exactly what kind of processes you want to implement with babelforce.
+However, you should feel comfortable creating your own call and automation processes and you should know exactly what you want to implement with babelforce.
 You are not quite sure, yet?
 Maybe go back to the first chapter and go through our step-by-step guides.

 First of all, make sure you are registered with babelforce.
 If not, you can easily register here: https://services.babelforce.com/register.
 Our team will get in touch with you to discuss what you want to achieve and you can try everything for free for a full month.

 When you are logged in for the first time, you won't find an empty account but you can already start working with some of the templates we provide.
-However, before you can get started, we recommend you to read this article:
+However, there are a few things you need to know before you can get started.
+Therefore, we recommend you to read this article:

-Here we go through every single section and give a short overview for each.
+Here we go through single section and give a short overview for each.